bluekvirus/Stage.js/implementation/HOWTO.md

 **Remember:** Your goal is to
 * Create view objects with HTML template and actions.
-* Put them into pre-defined layout regions.
+* Put them into pre-defined regions.
 * Make them talk to each other through events.
 * Group them into purposeful(topic related) swap-able contexts.